MicrosoftDocs/ATADocs/ATPDocs/deploy/multi-forest.md

   - There's a default limit of 30 untrusted forests per Defender for Identity workspace.
 Contact support if your organization has more than 30 forests.

-    - Interactive sign-ins performed by users in one forest to access resources in another forest aren't listed by Defender for Identity. <!--dashboard?-->
+    - Interactive sign-ins performed by users in one forest to access resources in another forest aren't listed by Defender for Identity.

 For more information, see [Microsoft Defender for Identity Directory Service account recommendations](directory-service-accounts.md).